opencv/opencv_attic/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

 	// ...
     }

-It this case application works with OpenCV Engine in asynchronious fashion.
+It this case application works with OpenCV Manager in asynchronious fashion.
 OnEngineConnected callback will be called in UI thread, when initialisation finishes.
 Attension, It is not allowed to use CV calls or load OpenCV-dependent native libs before invoking this callback.
 Load your own native libraries after OpenCV initialization.

 Application development with static initialisation